NICHD-BSPC/httools_py/docs/source/index.rst

 Each individual step scripts can also be run independently by command line.

-*S. pombe* genome references and parameters are included in HTtools by default.
+A set of *S. pombe* genome references and parameters are included in HTtools by default.
 Other genomes can be added to the ``database`` directory and specifying the paths in the config.yaml file.
+See section :ref:`Adding custom genome, annotation and homologous recombination references <adding-custom-genome-annotation-and-homologous-recombination-references>`.

 Four versions of *S. pombe* genome are currently included: